-1) Ontario has been involved in The North American Soybean Rust Monitoring Network since 2005 and each year a series of sentinel plots are established across the soybean production areas of southern Ontario (from Windsor to Ottawa).
-In 2009 this consisted of 31 sentinel plots (30 soybean and 1 kudzu) plus 53 mobile locations (Figure 1).
-The sentinel plot program involves intensive scouting for soybean rust symptoms and field evaluations by the Ontario Ministry of Agriculture.
-Food and Rural Affairs (OMAFRA) in conjunction with Agriculture and Agri-Food Canada (AAFC) and industry partners.
-Scouting results are posted on the USDA website (www.sbrusa.net) as well as the Ontario Sovbean Growers soybean rust website at (www.soybean.on.ca).
+1) As part of Ontario's commitment to the North American Soybean Rust Monitoring Network a series of sentinel plots were established across the soybean production areas of southern Ontario (from Windsor to Ottawa) in 2010.
+These consisted of 11 dedicated soybean sentinel plots, one Kudzu location between Kingsville and Leamington plus 55 mobile/random locations (Figure 1).
+The sentinel plot program involves intensive scouting for soybean rust symptoms and field evaluations by the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA) in conjunction with Agriculture and Agri-Food Canada (AAFC) and industry partners.
+Scouting results are posted on the USDA ipmPIPE soybean rust website (www.sbrusa.net) with links through the Grain Farmers of Ontario.
+The establishment of both sentinel and mobile plots allowed us to survey for other soybean pests such as Soybean Cyst Nematode, aphids, viruses and other diseases as well.